Meningitis - meningococcalMeningococcal meningitis; Gram negative - meningococcus

 Meningococcal meningitis is caused by the bacteria Neisseria meningitidis (also known as meningococcus).

-Most cases of meningococcal meningitis occur in children and teens.
-Meningococcus is the most common cause of bacterial meningitis in children and a leading cause of bacterial meningitis in adults.
+Meningococcus is the most common cause of bacterial meningitis in children and teens.
+It is a leading cause of bacterial meningitis in adults.

 The infection occurs more often in winter or spring.
 It may cause local epidemics at boarding schools, college dormitories, or military bases.

-Risk factors include recent exposure to meningococcal meningitis and a recent upper respiratory infection.
+Risk factors include recent exposure to someone with meningococcal meningitis and a recent upper respiratory infection.

 Symptoms usually come on quickly, and may include: